ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

 - `rotreflection`
   - In some cases, reflections are included with rotations
   - When a compulsory reflection is included in the sequence, the resulting matrix is referred to as a `rotreflection` matrix
+- `column space` aka `column rank`
+  - defined as the vector space spanned by the columns of nxd matrix A, and is a subspace of **R^n**
+- `row space` aka `row rank`
+  - defined as the vector space spanned by the columns of A^T, and is a subspace of **R^d**
+  - the dimensionality of the row rank and column rank of any nxd matrix A **is the same**
+  - given a matrix, remove all linearly dependent rows
+- `full rank`
+  - `positive-definite` full rank square matrices have an empty null space
+    - full rank matrices must be `invertible`
+  - where the rows of a *square matrix* must be linearly independent when the columns are linearly independent, these matrices are of `full rank`
+  - for *rectangular matrices* to be full rank, *either* the rows or columns are linearly independent
+    - `full row rank`
+      - when rows are linearly independent
+    - `full column rank`
+      - when columns are linearly independent
+- `null space`
+  - The null space of a matrix A is the subspace of R^d (cols) containing all column vectors $\bar{x} \in R^d  $, such that $A\bar{x} = \bar{0} $
+  - the **orthogonal complementary subspace of the row space of A**
+  - for square and non-singular matrices, the null space only contains the zero vector
+  - `right null space`
+    - the default null space because the vector x occurs on the right side of matrix A in the product Ax, which must eval to the zero vector
+    - the orthogonal complementary subspace of the `row space` of A
+  - `left null space`
+    - the orthogonal complement of the vector space spanned by the columns of the matrix
+    - the orthogonal complementary subspace of the `column space` of A
+- `four fundamental subspaces of linear algebra`
+  - the row space
+  - the column space
+  - the right null space
+  - the left null space

 ## ML specifics